Content

 Hair shaft abnormalities are conditions that cause hair loss by damaging the shaft of your hair -- the visible part that extends beyond your skin.
 Instead of the entire hair falling out, this type of alopecia may cause your hairs to break, resulting in brittle hair and visible thinning.

 One potential hair shaft abnormality is trichotillomania -- a hair-pulling disorder in which you may experience a recurring urge to pull out your hair.
-This form of alopecia is typically treated using psychotherapy.
+This form of alopecia is typically treated with psychotherapy.

-Another hair shaft abnormality is loose anagen syndrome, a type of alopecia that mainly occurs primarily in young girls two to six years old, but can also affect boys, too.
+Another hair shaft abnormality is loose anagen syndrome, a type of alopecia that primarily affects girls between the ages of two to six, but it can affect boys, too.

 People with loose anagen syndrome might have hairs that aren’t firmly attached to their follicles during their anagen phase, allowing them to fall out easily as they grow longer.